Last Updated on November 1, 2023 by Sorin Petroj

 The brand sponsors five national table tennis teams: China, Norway, Sweden, Denmark, and the Czech Republic.
 It also supports Truls Moregard, the 2019 junior championship medalist from Sweden.

-Being one of the first companies to manufacture table tennis equipment for mass production, Stiga is a brand that is highly recommended for its effective and world-class products.
+Being one of the first companies to manufacture table tennis equipment for mass production, Stiga is a brand that is highly recommended for its practical and world-class products.

 3. Joola Brand

 This is a German company that was founded in 1952.
-The sports department of the store Jooss in Landau began the production of ping pong tables.
+The store Jooss in Landau’s sports department began producing ping pong tables.
 JoolaTischtennis GmbH had its name derived from the first letters of its department and location: Jooss (department name) and Landau (location name).

 - 1996- Joola provides an official Olympic table for the Atlantic Olympics.